JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 # Anatomy of an Implementation

+This section is a tutorial for developers wanting to write implementations of the LearnAPI.jl interface for their machine learning / statistical algorithms.

 LearnAPI.jl supports three core patterns.
 The default pattern, known as the [`LearnAPI.Descriminative`](@ref) pattern, looks like this: